Tactics for Improving Least Squares Estimation: Methods

 \subsection{Integration with the Proximal Distance Principle}

-The proximal distance principle is designed to minimize a loss function $f(\bbeta)$ subject to $\bbeta \in C$, where $C$ is a nonempty closed set \citep{keys2019proximal,landeros2022extensions,landeros2023inaugural}.
+The proximal distance principle is designed to minimize a loss function $f(\bbeta)$ subject to $\bbeta \in C$, where $C$ is a nonempty closed set \cite{keys2019proximal,landeros2022extensions,landeros2023inaugural}.
 For instance, $C$ could be the sparsity set $\{ \bbeta\in \Real^p: \| \bbeta\|_0 \le k\}$.
 The general idea of the proximal distance method is to approximate the solution by minimizing the penalized loss $f(\bbeta)+\frac{\lambda}{2}\dist(\bbeta,C)^2$ for $\lambda>0$ large.
-The squared Euclidean distance is majorized by the spherical quadratic $\frac{\lambda}{2}\|\bbeta-P_C(\bbeta_m)\|_2^2$, where $P_C(\by)$ denotes the Euclidean projection of $\by$ onto $C$.
+The squared Euclidean distance is majorized by the spherical quadratic $\frac{\lambda}{2}\|\bbeta-P_C(\bbeta_m)\|_2^2$, where $P_C(\bbeta)$ denotes the Euclidean projection of $\bbeta$ onto $C$.
 If $f(\bbeta)$ is an ordinary sum of squares, then the surrogate $f(\bbeta)+\frac{\lambda}{2}\|\bbeta-P_C(\bbeta_m)\|^2$ remains within this realm.
 Otherwise, it may be that $f(\bbeta)$ is majorized by an ordinary sum of squares $g(\bbeta \mid \bbeta_m)$.
 The overall surrogate $g(\bbeta \mid \bbeta_m)+\frac{\lambda}{2}\|\bbeta-P_C(\bbeta_m)\|^2$ is then also an ordinary sum of squares.

-Because the penalty constant $\lambda$ is gradually sent to $\infty$, whatever matrix factorization is invoked should apply for all choices of $\lambda$.
-The annealing schedule for $\lambda$ is crucial in practice.
-Simply setting $\lambda$ equal to a large constant can cause the proximal distance algorithm to converge prematurely and prevent the algorithm from adequately exploring parameter space.
+In the proximal distance algorithm, simply setting $\lambda$ equal to a large constant can cause the procedure to converge prematurely and prevent adequate exploration of parameter space.
 Although the converged value of $\bbeta$ will be close to the constraint set $C$, the influence of the loss will be slight.
 The remedy is to start with a small value of $\lambda$ and gradually increase it at a slow geometric rate to a final desired level.
-Our previous papers \citep{keys2019proximal,landeros2022extensions} provide essential details about annealing schedules and stopping criteria.
-In any event, the penalty parameter $\lambda$ should not be confused with the smoothing parameter $\mu$ determining a Moreau envelope.
-Our examples always fix the value of $\mu$.
+For a given $\lambda$, we leverage distance majorization to optimize the penalized loss.
+Once the convergence criterion is met, we increment $\lambda$ and start anew.
+Algorithm~\ref{alg:proximal_distance} summarizes the process.
+Our previous papers \cite{keys2019proximal,landeros2022extensions} provide essential algorithmic details such as annealing schedules and stopping criteria.
+In this paper, we take a slightly different approach in dealing with the Moreau envelope parameter $\mu$ governing the smoothed $\ell_0$ and nuclear norm penalties.
+Rather than adopting the inner/outer iteration structure of Algorithm~\ref{alg:proximal_distance}, we either hold $\mu$ fixed or anneal it simultaneously with the iterative updates.